vaughnfajardo/Grab-PSE-Web-Scraper/README.md

 GrabPSE runs a Python Script that scrapes data off Investagrams.com and saves essential price data of Philippine Stock Exchange listed companies in a CSV file.

+# Getting Started
+Prerequisites
+> * BeautifulSoup
+>>`pip3 install beautifulsoup`
+> * Pandas
+>>`pip3 install pandas`

-# Example
+# Usage
-Upon the execution of the GrabPSE.py script, a CSV containing data of a stock will exported.
-Data below is from DITO CME Holdings Corporation ($DITO).
+Upon the execution of the GrabPSE.py script, a prompt is given asking for the Philippine Stock Exchange listed company's stock ticker.

+After receiving an appropriate response, a comma separated value file containing the price data of a stock will exported.
+Data below is from DITO CME Holdings Corporation ($DITO) covering 3 days of trading.

 |     | Date       | Last Price |     Change    |   %Change | Open | Low| High| Volume| Net Foreign|
 | --- |:----------:| :--------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |